Stationery Lists for 2021

 We are proud of our successful sports teams.
 In addition to general sport and physical education in school throughout the year, children also play in school hockey, netball and indoor soccer teams, and participate in the cross-country competition.

 During term 1—weather permitting—children will participate in a swimming programme in our school pool.
-They will need to bring named swimming togs and towels in a swimming bag.
+They will need to bring named swimming togs and towel in a swimming bag.
 (We are grateful to Bunnings Porirua and Water Safety New Zealand for refurbishing the school pool environs to provide this valuable resource for your children).

 Money and valuables